Jump to Section:

 In general, patients with local local Affecting only the site of origin, without evidence of spreading.
 Compare to systemic. or nodal disease have improved survival compared to patients with distant metastatic metastatic Having to do with the spread of cancer from a primary site of origin to distant areas beyond the draining lymph nodes. disease.
 Most deaths from MCC occur in the first three years after diagnosis.

-“Kaplan-Meier” curves are a standard way to depict both recurrence-free survival and MCC-specific survival over time starting from diagnosis.
+“Kaplan-Meier” curves are a standard way to show both recurrence-free survival and MCC-specific survival over time starting from diagnosis.
 In the Kaplan-Meier curves shown below, each tick mark indicates a patient who was “censored” at that point and is no longer included in the data to the right of that point.
 Reasons for “censoring” include no follow up data available beyond that date, or death from a non-MCC cause.
 These curves were generated using the AJCC 8th Edition staging system.

-At the time of diagnosis, your medical team will ‘stage stage Physicians determine the stage of cancer by performing physical exams and tests.
-Stages describe the extent of cancer within the body, especially whether the disease has spread (metastasized) from the primary site to other parts of the body. ’ your cancer.
+At the time of diagnosis, your medical team will ‘stage’ your cancer.
 The stage is based on many factors including the size of the tumor, the results of a sentinel lymph node biopsy and scans, etc. Please see the Staging page to learn more.
 The stage of the cancer can predict the chances of having a recurrence of MCC.